ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### Hardest Signs

-Averaging each of the `accuracy`, `precision`, and `recall` scores, the most difficult signs for notLenet to recognize can then be plotted:
+Averaging each of the `accuracy`, `precision`, and `recall` scores, the most difficult signs for notLenet to recognize can then be plotted.

 ![](./wup_assets/notLenetHardest.png)